joskna/AntennaFieldRepresentations.jl/docs/src/operations/operationmaps.md

 | `InterpolateMap`              | `interpolate`             | Interpolation operator of a `PlaneWaveExpansion` into a `PlaneWaveExpansion` with a different `SphereSamplingStrategy`|

 ## [Operation Maps as Linear Operators](@id operationmaps_linmap)
-The abstract type `OperationMap{C, A} <: LinearMaps.LinearMap{C}` is a subtype of [`LinearMaps.LinearMap`](https://julialinearalgebra.github.io/LinearMaps.jl/stable/generated/custom/) which means that the operations represented by an `OperationMap{C, A}` are strictly linear operations.
+The abstract type `OperationMap{C} <: LinearMaps.LinearMap{C}` is a subtype of [`LinearMaps.LinearMap`](https://julialinearalgebra.github.io/LinearMaps.jl/stable/generated/custom/) which means that the operations represented by an `OperationMap{C}` are strictly linear operations.
-The usual way to evaluate an `OperationMap` is to use it as a function on an `AntennaFieldRepresentation`.
+The usual way to evaluate an `OperationMap` is to use it in a matrix-vector-product with an `AntennaFieldRepresentation`.

-!!! note
+!!! warning
-    An instance of an `OperationMap{C, A}` only accepts `AntennaFieldRepresentation` of the exact same type `A <: AntennaFieldRepresentation` as used for their creation as input arguments.
     Calling an `OperationMap` with a different type of `AntennaFieldRepresentation` could lead to unexpected behavior or errors.
-To avoid any unintended function calls with `AntennaFieldRepresentation`s of a different type, the input type for the `OperationMap{C, A}` is stored in the type parameter `A`.
 ---

 !!! todo